aimeos/aimeos-docs/src/frontend/jsonapi/basket-products.md

 # Add products

-When adding a product to the basket, you can specify some more attributes than just the product ID.
-Besides the quantity (amount of products in the basket), there are a number of optional attributes:
+When adding a product to the basket, you can specify some more attributes than just the product ID which are all optional:

+quantity
+: Amount of products that will be added to the basket

 stocktype
 : Warehouse or local store where the product is available

+supplier
+: ID of the supplier if the product is available be more than one supplier

+siteid
+: ID of the site whose vendor will ship the bought product (in multi-site environments)

 variant
 : List of product attribute IDs that uniquely determine the article of a selection product